fbertram/TuringTrader/DocFX/articles/qsg/v2/Demo10_CustomIndicators.md

 * Combining existing indicators to create new ones
 * Using lambda functions to create indicators

-## Combining existing indicators to create new ones
+## Combining Existing Indicators to Create New Ones

 TuringTrader's 'automagic' indicators allow for a fluid way of creating chains of indicators.
 This is the ideal basis for creating new indicators by writing them as a combination of existing ones.
 All that nees to be done, is to wrap that chain of indicators into a new extension method: